Fort Mojave Indian Reservation: Education

 The portion of the reservation in California is served by the Needles Unified School District and the portion in Nevada by the Clark County School District.
-For elementary education in Arizona, one of the portions served by the Bullhead City Elementary School District and the other by the Mohave Valley Elementary School District.
+For elementary education in Arizona, one of the portions is served by the Bullhead City Elementary School District and the other by the Mohave Valley Elementary School District.
 Both portions in Arizona are served by the Colorado River Union High School District for secondary education.